Changes to maternity services

 If you’re pregnant and get COVID-19 with symptoms, it is two to three times more likely that your baby will be born prematurely.

-Therefore it’s recommended that you take extra care when you’re out and about and get both doses of the COVID-19 vaccine when you're offered it.
-You can find out more about the pregnancy and the coronavirus vaccine here.
+Therefore it’s recommended that you take extra care when you’re out and about and get all doses of the COVID-19 vaccine when you're offered it.
+You can find out more about the pregnancy and the COVID-19 vaccine here.

 Should I attend my antenatal and postnatal appointments?